 Selecting Products to Promote for Prime Day

-While it’s easy to want to promote everything in your catalog, that is not the most lucrative approach.
-Instead, focus on your top selling products.
 You’ll want to make sure that the products you're going to promote are in stock and easy for you to replenish.
-In addition, make sure your product listings are fulling optimized and include:
+In addition, make sure your product listings are fully optimized and include:

 - Keywords Within Your Content - Keywords can drive shoppers to your listing but you also want to keep them there.
-Make sure that you are using relevant keywords in your content but also ensure that your content (title, bullet points and description) is written to inform the shopper about your product.
-You want to assure them that this is the right product for them and to do that you need to provide them with information for them to make an informed decision.
+Make sure that you are using relevant keywords in your content but also ensure that your content (title, bullet points, and description) is written to inform the shopper about your product.
+You want to assure them that this is the right product for them and to do that you need to provide them with information so they can make an informed decision.

 Amazon’s Prime Day Strategy

-You simply can’t ignore the power Prime Day 2022 has to help boost your business - before, during and after the event.
-If you’re one of the many sellers looking to participate in this years Prime Day, Amazon recommends a three-phased strategy to help you prepare.
+You simply can’t ignore the power Prime Day 2023 has to help boost your business - before, during and after the event.
+If you’re one of the many sellers looking to participate in this year's Prime Day, Amazon recommends a three-phased strategy to help you prepare.

 Lead-up: Start promoting your deals and brands to interested shoppers